linuxserver/docker-documentation/general/container-customization.md

 ```

 **NOTE:** With this example, you will most likely need to have cron installed via a custom script using the technique in the previous section, and will need to populate the crontab.

+**NOTE:** The folder `/config/custom-services.d` needs to be owned by root!
+If this is not the case, this folder will be renamed and a new (empty) folder will be created.
+This is to prevent remote code execution by putting scripts in the aforementioned folder.

 ## Docker Mods